Individualized Nutrition – The Functional Approach

 What is Individualized Nutrition?

 The goal of individualized nutrition is to maintain or improve a person’s health using relevant information to recommend a specific dietary and nutrition plan.
-It is important to Individualize nutrition recommendations because a diet that benefits one person may not be best, and can even be harmful, to another.
+It is important to individualize nutrition recommendations because a diet that benefits one person may not be best or be harmful to another.

-Studies have shown that a personalizing dietary advice is more effective in changing a person’s diet than a conventional one-size-fits-all approach (1).
-These plans can be helpful for managing diseases and for supporting people with special nutritional needs, such as in pregnancy or advanced age.
+Studies have shown that personalizing dietary advice is more effective in changing a person’s diet than a conventional one-size-fits-all approach (1).
+These plans can be helpful when managing diseases and for supporting people with special nutritional needs, such as in pregnancy or advanced age.

 Common Dietary Factors that Lead to Chronic Disease